SaraElwatany/HaGRID-Hand-Gesture-Recognition/README.md

 # Dataset

-The dataset has been preprocessed and stored as a CSV file for easier loading and training.
-It contains scaled landmark coordinates extracted from HaGRID and labeled gestures.
+The dataset has been stored as a CSV file for easier loading and training.
+It contains landmark coordinates extracted from HaGRID and labeled gestures.

-Installation
+# Installation

 # Clone the repository
 git clone https://github.com/your-username/hagrid-gesture-recognition.git